openfaas/docs/docs/openfaas-pro/sso/cli.md

  --gateway https://gateway.example.com
 ```

-A browser will open and you can log in using your IDP.

-Following on from that, a JWT will be exchanged for an OpenFaaS access token, and the CLI will be ready to use.
+After receiving the token from your IdP, the CLI exchanges it for an OpenFaaS access token and is ready to use.

-Whenever you want to log in again, you can use the `faas-cli pro auth` command, and you will not need to add the `--client-id` flag or `--authority` flag again, since they will be saved for you.

 ### Log in to refresh your SSO token

-If you have already logged in, then you can refresh your token using the `faas-cli pro auth` command:
+If you have already logged in, then you can refresh your token using the `faas-cli pro auth` command.
+Your settings are saved after the first login, so you will not need to provide all of the flags again.

 ```bash
 faas-cli pro auth \